de-nordic/zephyr/samples/drivers/soc_flash_nrf/README.rst

 Overview
 ********

-This sample demonstrates using the :ref:`Flash API <flash_api>` on an SoC internal storage.
+This sample demonstrates using the :ref:`Flash API <flash_api>` on a SoC internal flash.
-The sample uses :ref:`Flash map API <flash_map_api>` to obtain a device that has partition defined with label `storage_partition`, then uses :ref:`Flash API <flash_api>` to directly access and modify contents of a device, within area defined for said partition.
+The sample uses :ref:`Flash map API <flash_map_api>` to obtain a device that has partition defined with label `storage_partition`, then uses :ref:`Flash API <flash_api>` to directly access and modify contents of a device, within area defined for the said partition.

 Within the sample, user may observe how read/write/erase operations